pandas-dev/pandas/doc/source/user_guide/window.rst

 Rolling window endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The inclusion of the interval endpoints in rolling window calculations can be specified with the ``closed``
+The inclusion of the interval endpoints in rolling window calculations can be specified with the ``inclusive``
 parameter:

 =============  ====================